Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Main results

 where $S$ is the support of $f$, and $d(x, \vec{1})$ is the Hamming distance between $x$ and $\vec{1}$, and the simple fact that the quantity being summed is strictly decreasing with respect to $d(x, \vec{1})$. \end{proof}

-\begin{proof}(Theorem \ref{thm:asym}).
-We only prove the theorem for $n$ odd, since the proof for $n$ even is essentially the same.
-Invoke Theorem \ref{thm:mono}, then we can assume that $f$ is monotone.
+\begin{proof}[Proof of Theorem \ref{thm:asym}] The proof relies on the simple observation that $\E(T_\epsilon f)^\alpha$ is essentially determined by the largest value of $T_\epsilon f$ when $\alpha$ is large.
+To avoid ambiguity, we assume that the support of $f$ has size $\sum_{i=1}^k{n\choose i}$ for some $k$.
+One can apply the same argument in the general setting.
+Invoke Theorem \ref{thm:mono}, then we can assume that $f$ is monotone increasing.
 Using Lemma \ref{lem:max-1}, we have